Charly1357/rent/README.md

 - Show value houses option 3 main menu
    - clear_screen()
-   - valuehouse() the data of the value table in the googlesheet rent it shows:
+   - valuehouse() the data of the value tabel in the googlesheet rent it shows table data :
         - number house
         - value house
         - inflation/month